GoogleChrome/web.dev/src/site/content/en/blog/media-mobile-web-video-playback/index.md

 `volumechange` video event is used to update the mute button styling.

 {% Aside %}
-Note: If there are a lot of videos on a page, and it is using the Intersection Observer API to pause / mute offscreen video, you may want to reset video source with `video.src = null` instead since it will release significant resources in an infinite scroll case.
+If there are a lot of videos on a page, and it is using the Intersection Observer API to pause / mute offscreen video, you may want to reset video source with `video.src = null` instead since it will release significant resources in an infinite scroll case.